DarkTailor/Data-Cleaning-GUI/README.md

 The standalone executable (Cleaning_GUI.exe) can be run on any Windows computer without needing Python or any dependencies installed.
 You can place the executable file anywhere on the computer, such as the desktop or a specific folder.
 Notes
+To run the py file on your computer you will need to install a virtual environment as well as the libraries in that virtual environment to successfully run the py file.
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
 This application was built using Python and Tkinter for the GUI, and it was packaged into a standalone executable using PyInstaller.